 Perry was still a coal town when I was a little boy.
 The coal mining had peaked in the 1930s, but dwindling mine operations continued into the early 1950’s.
 The coal had been hauled by the Perry branch of the St. Louis and Hannibal “Short Line” Railroad.
-The railroad had operated freight trains to haul coal until highway 19 was built, and the hauling was done by trucks.
-The Short Line continued to run passenger service using railbusses, but those also disappeared in 1946
+The railroad had operated freight trains to haul coal until highway 19 was built, and then the hauling was done by trucks.
+The Short Line continued to run passenger service using railbusses, but those also disappeared by 1946.

-When “Grandfather” William Thomas Vaughn was born on the farm October 22, 1894, in rural Tunnel Hill, Illinois, his father, Lemuel, was 26 and his mother, Rebecca, was 27.
+When “Grandfather,” William Thomas Vaughn, was born on the farm October 22, 1894, in rural Tunnel Hill, Illinois, his father, Lemuel, was 26 and his mother, Rebecca, was 27.
 He married Jessie Beulah Phillips on October 2, 1917, in Carterville, Illinois and shipped out two days later, October 4, 1917, for service with the U.S. Army.
 His first child, Helen Ruth Vaughn, was born 06 December, 1918, while he was serving as a machine gunner in France.
 He was discharged six months after her birth in June 1919.

 Grandfather was “Bill” to his family and friends.
 He was a stern, no nonsense, disciplinarian with a deep voice.
 I don’t remember affectionate moments with him, but, then, he died when I was only nine years old, and for most of those years he lived out of town.
 He stayed busy with church business, and we would only see him if he came to Hannibal as a guest preacher, or we went to their pastorage for an occasional visit.

 Over the years as new mines were opened, the Bevier & Southern extended their branch lines to provide hauling service.
-I loved hearing the big steam engines pulling the heavy coal trains uphill from the mines and through town to the Burlington railroad siding where they were dropped off for later pick up by CB&Q.
+I loved hearing the big steam engines chuff-chuffing the heavy coal trains uphill from the mines and through town to the Burlington railroad siding where they were dropped off for later pick up by CB&Q.

 Historic Bevier & Southern locomotive #112 on permanent display in downtown Bevier, May 1983.
 Posterized photo by the author.